 However, the reality is that, for most nonprofits and community programs, group volunteers aren't worth the trouble.
-Even at Habitat for Humanity, it takes a tremendous amount of resources, time and coordination to create the one-day group volunteering experiences they are best known for.
-Most organizations don't have volunteering tasks laying around that could be done by a large group of volunteers - or even an untrained individual volunteer.
-It's most efficient, economical and beneficial for most organizations to involve adult individual volunteers longer than just a day or two; they prefer volunteers who can successfully complete a project, from start to finish, with minimum supervision or volunteers willing to provide time and expertise over weeks, even months, not just a few hours.
+Even at Habitat for Humanity, it takes a tremendous amount of resources, time and coordination to create the one-day, one-time group volunteering experiences they are best known for.
+Most organizations don't have volunteering tasks laying around that could be done by a large group of untrained, one-time volunteers - or even an untrained individual volunteer.
+It's most efficient, economical and beneficial for most organizations to involve adult volunteers longer than just a day or two; they prefer volunteers who can successfully complete a project, from start to finish, with minimum supervision or volunteers willing to provide time and expertise over weeks, even months, not just a few hours.

 That said, group volunteering can be worthwhile for an organization or program.
 The key benefits of volunteering for an organization or program are building awareness or interest about whatever cause the organization or program is trying to promote and cultivating new donors or people willing to volunteer again and again.
 Short-term, one-time group volunteering can, indeed, garner those benefits for an organization or program.